- Introduction

 -

-(Optional) Enter the following command to create a login user in the selected database:
+Perform the following steps to create a database user in your SQL Server database:

 -

-Create a database user for the login user:
+Create a database user for Microsoft Entra ID authentication

-Note: Replace the placeholder values in all the commands above with your own.
-For example, <database_name> with MSSQLDestination.
+Note: Replace the placeholder values in the commands above with your own.
+For example, <service_principal_name> with the name of the Service Principal you registered in the Set up Microsoft Entra ID Authentication section.

 2. Grant privileges to the database user